CONTENTS OF THIS ARTICLE

 WHAT THE THEORY TEST PROVES

-The five key word formula demonstrates what our imagination presents to our consciousness as one of the first things identified from our data base, possibly something you’ve seen a lot of in your life in one form or another.
+The five key word formula demonstrates what our imagination presents to our consciousness as one of the first things our knowledge data base identifies with, likely something you may have seen a lot of in your life in one form or another.

-The collective summary could be just that, a collective summary, or it could be your imagination has just learnt how to present known information in a new way to your consciousness, which in turn could open up new ways of being creative in looking at or solving any number of situations or problems.
+The collective summary could be just that, a collective summary, or it could be your imagination has just learnt how to present known information in a new way to your consciousness, which in turn could open up new ways of being creative in any number of situations or problems.

 When you see any of the visual arts and it’s not something identifiable with what you already know, imagination or indifference kicks in.